Our products

 • Esqueixada: raw salted cod (uncooked) has the right texture and flavor.

-Recipes that are best with fresh cod
+Recipes that work better with fresh cod

 • Grilled cod (fresh fish style).